 Trains from Paris to Frankfurt last anywhere between 3 hours 45 min. and 5 hours, depending on what type of train you're riding and whether or not you make a transfer during the trip.
 You will find that peak hours are in the morning and that this is when trains depart with the most frequency.

 Departure train stations: Your train to Frankfurt will depart from Paris Gare de l’Est. Paris Gare de l’Est is located in the eastern part of the city and is best reached by metro from lines 4, 5, and 7.
 It's recommended that you arrive at least 30 minutes before your train’s departure.
 In the station, you will have free Wi-Fi and will find several restaurants and stores where you can purchase refreshments.

 Arrival train stations: Frankfurt (Main) Hbf can be found in the city center and is best accessed by metro through lines 1, 3, 5, and 7.
 If you have extra time, you can do some shopping in the station or relax in a seating area after the trip.

 The easiest way to purchase low-cost tickets is to compare several different dates and times to make sure you're getting the best deal.
 Booking ahead of time will also allow you to save.
 Both SNCF and Deutsche Bahn offer discounts for travelers under a certain age and also for senior citizens, a great perk if you need cheaper train tickets.

-Travel between Paris, France and Frankfurt, Germany by train is: Partially open.
+Travel between Paris, France and Frankfurt, Germany by train is: Unrestricted.